Now you're ready to paint

 and when you are done...

 Ok.
 So now you are finished.
-You need to know how to store this precious piece.
+You need to know how to store or display this precious piece.
 Keep it stored in a reasonable temperature.
 Below 20 degrees it may crack, above 150 degrees it'll soften and start to melt.
-So don't keep it in your car in the parking lot or in your unheated garage or storage unit.
+So don't keep it in your car in a hot parking lot or in your unheated garage or storage unit.
 I've kept paintings over my fireplace, exposed to a south facing window with no problem but I wouldn't advise hanging it directly in front of a heating source.
 If the bees wouldn't like it, neither would your painting.

 Ok.
 So now you are finished.
-You need to know how to store this precious piece.
+You need to know how to store or display this precious piece.
 Keep it stored in a reasonable temperature.
 Below 20 degrees it may crack, above 150 degrees it'll soften and start to melt.
-So don't keep it in your car in the parking lot or in your unheated garage or storage unit.
+So don't keep it in your car in a hot parking lot or in your unheated garage or storage unit.
 I've kept paintings over my fireplace, exposed to a south facing window with no problem but I wouldn't advise hanging it directly in front of a heating source.
 If the bees wouldn't like it, neither would your painting.